Types of Degrees Area Studies Majors Are Getting

 The following table lists how many area studies graduations there were in 2018-2019 for each degree level.

 What Area Studies Majors Need to Know

-In an O*NET survey, area studies majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to area studies and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Area Studies Majors

 This major prepares you for careers in which these knowledge areas are important: